Learning with Podcasts

 Listeners can subscribe to podcasts—many of which are available for free—by clicking on an RSS icon or subscription button, accessible through a number of podcast-listening apps.
 Subscribers typically will receive a notification any time a new instalment becomes available.

 There’s a level of independent learning inherent in the podcast format that some teachers find appealing.
 “One of the benefits of a podcast is that it is asynchronous—each student is listening individually, rather than having a single storyteller with all the students listening at the same pace,” Alaniz says.
 “They can pause to reflect, they can rewind if they didn’t quite catch something.
 It puts the students in the driver’s seat of their learning.”

 The ability to go back and listen again can be especially helpful for students who may not have English as a first language.
 “In a classroom where students have language issues, they can hear how certain sounds are coming across, and they can listen as many times as they need to.
-Those things are hard to do in group instruction,” Alaniz says.
+Those things are hard to do in group instruction,” says Alaniz.

 Others take an even broader view of podcasts.
 They’re looking to the new delivery mechanism as a way to potentially augment classroom content and broaden the learning experience.

-A former 5th grade teacher in the New York City public schools, Monica Burns sees the podcast format as bringing new possibilities to the table.
-“It’s a way to give kids information that complements what they read in text,” says Burns, a curriculum consultant and founder of Class Tech Tips.
+A former Grade 5 teacher in the New York City public schools, Monica Burns sees the podcast format as bringing new possibilities to the table.
+“It’s a way to give kids information that complements what they read in text,” says Burns, a curriculum consultant and the founder of Class Tech Tips.

 “If you are reading a social studies textbook, and then you can hear an interview with someone who was present at that event, that can bring a whole other layer that wouldn’t otherwise be there.
 You’re giving students a deeper, more nuanced experience,” she says.